 Travesty Continues as Charity Hospital Sits Empty

-This letter from land use attorney William Boarah appeared in the Letters to the Editor section of The Times Picayune on December 1, 2012.
+This letter from land use attorney William Borah appeared in the Letters to the Editor section of The Times Picayune on December 1, 2012.

 As reporter Richard Webster clearly illustrated in his excellent article (“Houses without a home; A plan to save historic properties goes to pieces,” Nov.
 25) the tragedy — the destruction of a historic New Orleans neighborhood with 165 historic buildings — continues.
 And Charity Hospital, a million-square-foot facility eligible for listing on the National Register, sits abandoned, continuing to fall into ruin.